pesarkhobeee/myPersonalCloudLab/README.md

 Nowadays the most popular container orchestration tool is Kubernetes which was developed originally in Google, to learn it usually they are suggesting using a local program name `minikube` but it is not designed for running on the servers, instead, we are going to use `k3s` project, K3s is a highly available, certified Kubernetes distribution designed for production workloads in unattended, resource-constrained, remote locations or inside IoT appliances.

-Remember that we are using Terraform to manage our infrastructure, it is good for provisioning but about configuration management usually, people suggesting using something like 'Ansible' alongside the terraform, luckily the installation process of `k3s` is very simple and we can manage it easily via Terraform itself, for this purpose, please change node1 in the `main.tf` like this:
+Remember that we are using Terraform to manage our infrastructure, it is good for provisioning but about configuration management usually, people are suggesting using something like 'Ansible' alongside the terraform, luckily the installation process of `k3s` is very simple and we can manage it easily via Terraform itself, for this purpose, please change node1 in the `main.tf` like this:

 ```
 # Create a server